 LLC and Trust Ownership

 Some pied-a-terre buyers purchase through an LLC or trust to keep ownership out of public records.
 NYC requires disclosure of beneficial owners on all residential purchases over $300,000, and most co-ops do not permit LLC purchases.
-The proposed pied-a-terre tax adds another layer: how LLC and trust ownership is treated remains one of the open questions in the legislation.
+The enacted pied-a-terre tax adds another layer: it looks through entities, so a majority LLC or partnership member, or the sole beneficiary of a trust, is treated as the owner for the surcharge.
 Consult a real estate attorney before choosing an ownership structure, especially for purchases above $5 million.

 Manhattan Luxury Condos